HarvardMapCollection/tutorials/qgis/open-vector/index.md

 ## Steps

 > To download example data, follow the steps in [How to search for local boundary files](https://harvardmapcollection.github.io/tutorials/data/local-boundaries).
-These steps, however, can be applied to any shapefile.
+The following steps, however, can be applied to any shapefile.

 1. Inspect the data you have downloaded.
-The example Massachusetts towns data downloaded from MassGIS comes with a few different shapefiles.
+In the example Massachusetts town data, there are multiple shapefiles included in the download.
 ![Screenshot of data download in a Mac finder browser](media/1.png)

 2. To make sense of which file you should use for town boundaries, consult the **metadata** from [the MassGIS site](https://www.mass.gov/info-details/massgis-data-municipalities).